syracard/kingdom-of-vallonde/dm/sessions/Session 1.md

 14. Traversing the more mountainous terrain here requires a Con Save DC11 or 1pt of exhaustion; At the end of the trail, a large cave/tunnel meets the group with a camp visibly set up inside
     Koa-Toa _Archpriest_ + 2 normal kuo-toas. **Very dangerous encounter.** Archpriest Yumagluglug willing to converse with party, investigate the inner chamber.
 They're afraid of going in because they saw an intense arcane flash and don't want to upset their presumed god.
     There are some
-15. Southern beach - forested leading to a decent (50ft) sheer cliff.
+15. Southern beach - forested leading to a decent (120ft) sheer cliff.
 Higher likelihood to flag down [[Havangart]] bound vessels.
 High density of vines here indicates maybe building a raft here would be more likely...
 	    Potential combat: Assassin vine + 2 vine vipers.
+	    Emberfall's boat hidden among the trees here
 16. The stream here flows clear and could be a source of drinking water.
 Small beasts also attracted to this area of rolling hills.
 Potentially flag down a [[Khiage]] - [[Machivelia]] vessel.
 17. **Medusa lair** - strange jungle terrain ground shift suddenly from dirt to small pieces of stone.
 Rumors/notes around the entrance to a dark cave seem to imply that a good bit of wealth may be held within...Maybe just a map to the treasure hidden in #2
 18. Dirt path leading to an Intersection - paths to #17, #13, #22, and #19 next to the bank of a small stream.